lookit/lookit-docs/docs/source/tutorial-lookit/tutorial-first-study.rst

         ]
    }

+Here we're providing the name of an image to use ("bunnyend01.png") and audio to use ("bunnyend01").

+.. admonition:: Where's the full file path?

-Here we're providing the name of an image to use ("bunnyend01.png") and audio to use ("bunnyend01") - if you're curious, the absolute paths to these resources are built using the ``baseDir`` provided to all frames in the list.
+    If you're curious, the absolute paths to these stimuli files are built using the ``baseDir`` provided to all frames in the list.
+You can also use full paths for each file, but the ``baseDir`` parameter gives you a shortcut.
+You read see more about how to use this in the Lookit Framplayer :ref:`expand assets documentation page <elf:expand-assets>`.

 Close, save, and refresh your preview.
 Now after the question, you should see and hear a friendly wrap-up to this thrilling story.